Google Cloud Platform

 In order to create clusters on GCP you need to set your authentication credentials.

-You can do this via the gcloud
+You can do this via the gcloud command line tool.

 $ gcloud auth login